microsoft/sarif-tutorials/docs/Authoring-rule-metadata-and-result-messages.md

 [Table of contents](../README.md#contents)

-# Appendix A: Authoring rule metadata and result messages
+# Appendix: Authoring rule metadata and result messages

 This Appendix explains how to author the metadata that describes a tool's analysis rules.
 Perhaps the most important component of this metadata is a result message that is informative and actionable.